doriordan/skuber/docs/Configuration.md

     * Otherwise treats contents of `SKUBER_CONFIG` as a file path to kubeconfig file (use it if your kube config file is in custom location).
 If not present then:
 - Read `KUBECONFIG` environment variable and use its contents as path to kubconfig file (similar to `SKUBER_CONFIG`)

-If all above fails Skuber tries the [in-cluster configuration method](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod).
+If none of the above configuration items are set, then Skuber assumes it is running inside a pod in the cluster, in which case it can always load the required configuration and credentials from the same location in the local file system (in-cluster configuration).
 If attempting to run your client inside a pod, this will be the preferred configuration.

 ### Cluster URL